309thEDDGE/tip/.gitlab/merge_request_templates/Iteration_to_Master.md

 ## Merge `IterationX` into `master`

-* [ ] All completed issues are merged into the iteration
 * [ ] Changes to master are pulled into the iteration and rebuilt
 * [ ] Passes pipeline
 * [ ] Iteration passes end-to-end with translation on IL4 data